 Body and Neck

-Les Paul Special II is made of mahogany body and bolt-on mahogany neck.
+Les Paul Special II is made of a mahogany body and bolt-on mahogany neck.
 You got a rosewood fingerboard with 22 medium jumbo frets and simple inlays.

-This impressive build comes with various finish options – ebony, vintage sunburst and heritage cherry sunburst.
+This impressive build comes with various finish options – ebony, vintage sunburst, and heritage cherry sunburst.

 The guitar feels so good, unlike some more expensive Les Paul versions.